 Another form of abatement occurs when an entity, other than the Village,

-a Homeowners Association pays for the care and maintenance of a
+be when a Homeowners Association pays for the care and maintenance of a

 stormwater detention area.

 A Special Service Area is a segregated section of the Village that

 benefits from and pays additional tax on a specific capital improvement.

 For example, water system improvements that are homeowners'